owlike/genson/website/Documentation/Extensions.md

 explicitly.
 This is used internally to support types and annotations defined in other libraries and is intended to allow users to group their customizations behind a logical abstraction - the bundle.

-Bundles take precedence over user defined customization at the builder level.
-This means that if a bundle says you won't serialize null values and you tell the builder the contrary, the bundle will win.
-This has been designed this way because we consider that the configuration supplied by a Bundle is required by it, in order to work.
+User config takes precedence over bundle config.
+This means that you can override the configuration that a bundle defined, but at your own risk.
+Maybe the bundle did need this specific configuration in order to work properly.

+**Bundles must be registered first, before any other configuration.**

 For example you can implement a Bundle providing some common features for your company.